Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/international-shared-support/handout.md

 > a globally used system is still relying on a fragile maintenance model.

-The project now needs a more durable structure that combines institutional support, international collaboration, and a credible administrative home.
+The project now needs a stronger structure that combines institutional support, international collaboration, and a clear administrative home.

 ---